IBM/aspera-cli/README.erb.md

 #### API Client JWT activation

-JWT needs to be authorized in Files.
+JWT needs to be authorized in Aspera on Cloud.
 This can be done in two manners:

 ##### Graphically